xCuri0/MouseToVJoy/README.md

 ## Configuration

 Program can be configured through config.txt file, which have 21 different values, that can be modified through any text editor.
 For easier tweaking use VjoyMonitor to visualize axis changes.
+The keycodes for mouse are left click = 1, right click = 2 and middle click = 4.

 ### Sensitivity